Overview

 Another regulatory challenge for companies operating in Taiwan is the 60-day public notice and comment period for new and amended regulations is often circumvented.
 While the executive orders stipulate public notice requirements for regulations impacting international trade, investment, or intellectual property, many regulations affecting domestic commerce also have international implications.
 This oversight, coupled with a liberal interpretation of emergency exemptions, has created opportunities for regulators to implement policy without adequate or any public input.

 For the financial services industry, the Insurance Bureau (IB) and the Securities and Futures Bureau (SFB) of the Financial Supervisory Commission issued in 2023 cloud outsourcing regulations for insurance, securities, and futures companies.
 These regulations duplicated the approach of the Banking Bureau (BB).
 However, the IB and the SFB did not provide a 60-day public comment period for interested parties, including cloud service providers and financial institutions, to review and comment on a draft of the regulations.
-The failure to provide a 60-day comment period is in contrast to the BB’s customary approach.
-In addition, while the SFB issued a guideline with its cloud outsourcing regulations, the IB did not release any further guidance or instructions, which has created uncertainties for cloud service providers seeking to sell into the insurance market in Taiwan.
+The failure to provide a 60-day comment period contrasts with the BB’s customary approach.
+In addition, while the SFB issued guidelines with its cloud outsourcing regulations, the IB did not release any further guidance or instructions, which has created uncertainties for cloud service providers seeking to sell into the insurance market in Taiwan.

 Given the transformative power of AI across various industries and the potential risks it poses to individuals and society, countries worldwide are seeking to establish guidelines and principles for AI governance.
 On July 15, 2024, Taiwan National Science and Technology Council (NSTC) released a draft of the AI Basic Law for 60-day public comment, outlining the fundamental values for Taiwan’s AI development.
 The draft law includes seven principles and four key promotion points.
 The seven principles are Sustainable Development, Human Autonomy, Privacy Protection, Information Security, Transparency and Explainability, Fairness and Non-discrimination, and Accountability.
 The four key promotion points are Innovation Cooperation and Talent Cultivation, Risk Management and Responsible Application, Rights Protection and Data Utilization, and Regulatory Adjustment and Business Review.
 The draft AI Basic Law has outlined a blueprint for both innovative development and safe application.
-However, it requires inter-ministerial efforts to adapt their jurisdictions and regulations to keep pace with AI innovation, which has created uncertainties for companies operating in this industry on how to comply with the forthcoming regulations.
+However, it requires inter-mini

 Digital Trade Opportunities